 List 2: door, tree, eye, song, pillow, juice, orange, radio, rain, car, sleep, cat, dream, eat

 Did they say that "sleep" was on list 1?
 Only pillow and dream were on list 1.

 Make up your own lists and see if you can create a false memory.

 Have you played the "game of concentration?"
 Get a deck of playing cards (cards with pictures work well too).
 Get 15 matched pairs of cards...so a total of 30 cards.
 Mix up the 30 cards and then arrange them FACE DOWN in a 6 by 5 grid.
 Play starts by having one player turn over 2 cards.
 If the number or picture of the 2 cards is the same, the player picks up these 2 cards and turns over 2 more.
 If the 2 cards are not the same, the cards are turned back face down in the same place they were and it is the next player's turn.
 The object of the game is to remember where similar cards are located and to pick up as many pairs as possible.
 The winner of the game is the one who has the most cards at the end of the game.
 To make the game more difficult, use the whole deck of cards (26 matched pairs).

 Test your memory with this on-line concentration game by locating the matching brains of different animals and matching the senses.
 These games require that your browser is "JAVA-enabled."

 How good is your memory?
 I will present you with a table of 25 different objects.
-Look at them for 30 seconds, then click on the "Back" button to return to this page.
+Look at them for 30 seconds, then close the object window to return to this page.
 Then write down all the objects that you can remember.